mateusznitka/obsidian-paragraph-break/README.md

 Simple plugin to change default Obsidian "Enter" behaviour:

 In default Obsidian/Markdown syntax single "Enter" creates only a soft line break.
-To create new paragraph you need to double click "Enter".
+To create new paragraph you need to double press "Enter".

 With this plugin single "Enter" creates a new paragraph just like in normal text editor.